UHF Library Tag: Enhancing Book Management Efficiency

 The Basic Types of UHF Library Tags

 UHF library tags are mainly divided into passive RFID tags and active RFID tags.
-Passive RFID tags are the most widely used, with operating frequencies including low frequency (LF), high frequency (HF), and ultra-high frequency (UHF).
+Different types of passive rfid tags are the most widely used, with operating frequencies including low frequency (LF), high frequency (HF), and ultra-high frequency (UHF).
 Among these, ultra-high frequency (UHF) tags are widely used in libraries due to their long-distance reading capability and high data transmission rates.

 Passive RFID tags mainly come in two types: inlays and hard tags.
 Inlay tags are usually very thin and can be adhered to various materials, making them suitable for managing most library books.
 Hard tags are made of durable materials such as plastic, metal, or ceramic and are typically used in applications that require higher durability.
 Although hard tags are more durable, they are also more expensive.
 In contrast, inlay tags are the preferred choice in libraries due to their low cost and good applicability.